 Classics are stories written 100 years ago.
 They were once seen as being modern.
 Also, they’re regular stories like any other books we read written years ago.
 It’s not going to be too hard to understand.
 Start reading them and forget about your intimidations.

 Most readers can not start or even think to read classics because there are many myths about classics.
 But it’s all about your mind and choice.
-You don’t need to be a literature expert or native for reading a classic.
+To read a classic, you don’t need to be a literature expert or native.
 If you have love and attraction for classics, then you understand it.
-When you feel afraid, your brain can not process any sentence and fail to understand the easy meaning.
-So be hopeful, take time are read classic with passion.
+When you feel afraid, your brain can not process sentences and fail to understand the easy meaning.
+So be hopeful, and take time are read classics with passion.

 6. Watch the film version

-Watching the film adaptation of the TV show adaptation will familiarize you with the characters, and it’ll make it easier to understand while you’re reading.
-Sometimes certain classics have a very interesting name, choices that are hard to understand.
+Watching the film adaptation of the TV show adaptation will familiarize you with the characters and make it easier to understand while you’re reading.
+Sometimes specific classics have exciting names and choices that are hard to understand.
 Watching the films first can make for a more pleasurable and comprehensive approach to the story.
 Also, it gives you a face to the characters’ names.

-So when they say a certain character’s name in the book, you can picture that actor, and it will become clearer to you.
+So when they say a certain character’s name in the book, you can picture that actor, and it will become clearer.
 It helps you even to be more connected with the plot.

 7. Read short classics